aaronmoruf7/aaronmoruf7/README.md

 * 🌍  I'm based in Cambridge, MA
 * ✉️  You can contact me at [aaronmoruf@college.harvard.edu](mailto:aaronmoruf@college.harvard.edu)
-* 🧠  I'm learning Typescript, React, and AI apis
+* 🧠  I'm learning ETL and LLM workflows
 * 🤝  I'm open to collaborating on any startups or passion projects

 ### Skills